syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 ## How to enable the multiple page

-Based on Diagramming element position, the size of the page dynamically increases or decreases in multiples of page width and height with help of `MultiplePage` property of PageSettings.
+Based on the diagramming element position, the size of the page dynamically increases or decreases in multiples of page width and height using the `MultiplePage` property of PageSettings.

 {% tabs %}
 {% highlight xaml %}